 top of page

-Detroit in 2024
+Exploring Detroit in 2024

 A now derelict block of apartments in Highland Park

-Decaying structure of a former apartment building on Woodward Avenue, Highland Park, showcasing graffiti-covered walls and missing windows.
+The decaying, skeletal structure of a former apartment building on Woodward Avenue, Highland Park, showcasing graffiti-covered walls and missing windows.

 Even as these structures are demolished, repurposed, or reclaimed by nature, they remain poignant markers of what once was.
 The slow deterioration of factories, schools, and homes offers a melancholic beauty, serving as physical testaments to America’s golden years.